benedettaliberatori/AP/c++/Report.md

 void erase(const k_t& x);

 ```
-`_erase` is the heart of the erasing of a node, the function is recursive and take as input a ptr to the node to be erased, the case zero is the one in which the node to be erased has no child, in this case, we simply delete it by the resetting of the left/right ptr of his parent.
-The other cases are the ones in which the node to be deleted has only left child, only right child, or both child: in the first case we exchange the node to be erased with the node which has the biggest key smaller than the one to be erased, in the two other cases we exchange with the smallest key which is bigger than the one to be erased.
-The last control is if the height of the tree of the node to be erased is 1 one (so we are deleting the last node of the tree), where we simly reset the root, deleting the tree.
-Then `erase` delete the node which has as key the one passed in input, it call the function `my_find` to find the ptr to that node, and if that key is present in the tree it pass the ptr to the `_erase` function.
+`_erase` is at the heart of the erasing of a node: the function is recursive and takes as input a ptr to the node to be erased.
+The case zero is the one in which the node to be erased has no child: in this case, we simply delete it by resetting the left/right ptr of its parent.
+The other cases are the ones in which the node to be deleted only has a left child or only a right child, or both children: in the first case, we exchange the node to be erased with the node which has the biggest key smaller than the one to be erased; in the two other cases we exchange it with the smallest key which is bigger than the one to be erased.
+The last thing to be checked is if the height of the tree of the node to be erased is 1 (so we are deleting the last node of the tree), where we simply reset the root, deleting the tree.
+Then `erase` deletes the node which has, as the key, the one passed in input; then, it calls the function `my_find` to find the ptr to that node, and if that key is present in the tree it passes the ptr to the `_erase` function.